 If you only have rolled oats but want a quick-oat texture, pulse your oats in a food processor or blender a few times until they break up.

-This baked oatmeal is loaded with nutritious ingredients, and while I usually post not so healthy dessert recipes I love fueling my body with healthy breakfasts every morning.
+This baked oatmeal is loaded with nutritious ingredients, and while I usually post more indulgent dessert recipes I love fueling my body with healthy breakfasts every morning.

 Oats are a great source of important vitamins, minerals, fiber, and antioxidants.
 They also keep you fuller for longer, so you aren't starving an hour after eating them.
 Maple syrup is a great swap for regular sugar and it adds a delicious flavor to this dish.
 The eggs in this dish provide a little boost of protein and healthy fats, as does the almond milk!